ramnoob/dicom-tag-classifier-ImageJ/README.md

 - **Interactive User Interface**: Easy-to-use graphical interface integrated into the ImageJ environment for configuring classification settings and monitoring the classification process.
 - **Tag-Based Classification**: Create directories and classify DICOM files based on DICOM tag values such as reconstruction function, tube current, and series description, etc.
 - **Rename File**: Rename the file based on the DICOMTag value.
-- **Range Filter**: Filters files within a specified numerical range based on ImageNunber or SliceLocation DICOM tags.
+- **Range Filtering**: Filters files within a specified numerical range based on ImageNunber or SliceLocation DICOM tags.
 - **Advanced Filtering**: Filter DICOM files using advanced criteria with AND and OR conditions for multiple user-specified DICOM tags.
 - **File Management**: Option to overwrite, rename, or cancel file operations when a file with the same name already exists in the destination directory.